"What can we do to help the earth?" storyteller Nichelle Baviera asked the children gathered at the Museum on Main on Wednesday morning.

 On Wednesday, the stories and activities were based on the theme "Celebrate Earth."
 After Baviera read "A Tree is Nice" and "Follow That Trash," the room of preschoolers decorated drink holders and made sun catchers out of old CDs.

-M.O.M.'s Reading Time takes place from 10-11 a.m. the second Wednesday of each month at the museum, 603 Main St.
+M.O.M.'s Reading Time takes place from 10-11 a.m. the second Wednesday of each month at the Museum On Main, 603 Main St.

 Future topics will be: